Civic Square Renewal

 Public input needed on Civic Square refresh

-Share on Facebook Share on Twitter Share on Linkedin Email this linkThe City of Burlington will be refreshing the area surrounding City Hall.
+Share Public input needed on Civic Square refresh on Facebook Share Public input needed on Civic Square refresh on Twitter Share Public input needed on Civic Square refresh on Linkedin Email Public input needed on Civic Square refresh linkThe City of Burlington will be refreshing the area surrounding City Hall.
 This includes Civic Square, City Hall’s front entrance and facade and the streetscapes of Brant Street and Elgin Street in the immediate area.

 The public is invited to provide feedback on the overall look, feel and functionality of the space.
 They can do this online or at one of three in-person public engagement sessions.